CZERTAINLY/CZERTAINLY-Helm-Charts/charts/czertainly/docs/upgrading.md

     certificates: ""
 ```

-Hostname was introduced as a global parameter that can be shared across the deployment:
+Hostname was introduced as a global parameter that can be shared across the deployment.
+The main reason is optional implementation of the internal Keycloak service that requires to know the hostname of the platform to properly set URLs:
 ```yaml
 global:
   hostName: ""
 ```

-Administrator registration information are introduced as global parameters.
-This allows to share for example the same data with internal Keycloak, if enabled:
+Administrator registration information is introduced as global parameters.
+This allows to share for example the same data with internal Keycloak, if enabled.
+If you want to keep the client certificate-based authentication for administrator, configure certificate in the `registerAdmin.admin.certificate` parameter:
 ```yaml
 global:
   admin: